8 Sept 2017

 In case you missed it early this year Dr. Osama Nayfeh (MIT PhD, 2009) received the Presidential Early Career Award for Scientists and Engineers (PECASE) , recognizing his research on optimizing the computational capabilities of the Navy in areas of cyber security and cyber situational awareness.
 Congratulations Dr. Nayfeh!

-and Dr. Ahmad (Mo) Khalil (MIT MSc 2004 and MIT PhD 2009) was selected to receive a PECASE award because his work is an outstanding example of innovative research at the frontiers of science and technology and because of his strong commitment to service, scientific leadership, education, and outreach.
+Dr. Ahmad (Mo) Khalil (below) (MIT MSc 2004 and MIT PhD 2009) was selected to receive a PECASE award because his work is an outstanding example of innovative research at the frontiers of science and technology and because of his strong commitment to service, scientific leadership, education, and outreach.
 His research uses synthetic biology to engineer cellular networks; the specific focus of his CAREER award is to develop synthetic tools to study the function of prions in yeast cells and populations.
 Congratulations Dr. Ahmad Khalil !

 9 April 2017